KaivalyaD/d0l-fractal-trees/README.md

 # Building with the supplied `.bat` files
 ### Pre-requisites:
 a.
-Any Windows NT (3.1 and above) Operating System.
+Any Windows NT (3.1 and above) Operating System. <br />
 b.
-You must have Visual Studio Command Line Utilities installed.
+You must have Visual Studio Command Line Utilities installed. <br />

 ### Steps:
 1. Open an instance of the `x64 Native Tools Command Prompt`.